 Make the changes to the code and tests, following the code conventions as you go.
 Once you have finished, commit the changes to your branch:

 Tag: Short description (fixes #1234) Longer description here if necessary

 The first line of the commit message (the summary) must have a specific format.
 This format is checked by our build tools.

 Fix- for a bug fix.

-Update- for a backwards-compatible enhancement or a change to a rule that increases the number of reported problems.
+Update- either for a backwards-compatible enhancement or for a rule change that adds reported problems.

 New- implemented a new feature.